amydohlin/project-4-group-2/README.md

 ### __PHASE 6: Random Forest Models__
 We decided to try using a Random Forest Model on the data because they are robust against overfitting, robust to outliers and non-linear data, and efficient on large databases.
+- After reading the processed liver_clean.cvs file into dataframe liver_clean_df, we separated the features from the target variable.

-- As the process of reading the cvs file into the dataframe created a new index identical to the the Unnamed column, we dropped the latter and the 'Stage' feature from our definition of X.
+- RETURN TO THIS PART Because a column called "Unnamed: 0", a new index identical to the the Unnamed column, we dropped the latter and the 'Stage' feature from our definition of X.
 - The y variable remained as 'Stage'.
 - Next we identified the categorical features in the dataframe by getting the counts of each value.
 - Because Edema had three values, not just Y or N like the other categorical fields, we set Edema aside to later apply the "get dummies" function.